Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 Over/Under Insights

-- Army and its opponents have combined to put up more than 57.5 points in four of 12 games this season.
+- Army has combined with its opponents to put up more than 57.5 points in four of 12 games this season.

 - Missouri's games have gone over 57.5 points in eight of 12 chances this season.

-- The combined points per game average of the two teams, 63.3, is 5.8 points above Wednesday's over/under.
+- Wednesday's over/under is 5.8 points lower than the two team's combined 63.3 points per game average.

-- These two squads combine to surrender 57 points per game, 0.5 fewer than this contest's over/under.
+- These two squads combine to allow 57 points per game, 0.5 fewer than this contest's over/under.

-- The Black Knights and their opponents score an average of 48.2 points per game, 9.3 fewer than Wednesday's total.
+- The average total in Black Knights games this season is 48.2, 9.3 points fewer than Wednesday's total of 57.5 .

-- The 61.4 PPG average total in Tigers games this season is 3.9 points more than this game's over/under.
+- The 57.5-point total for this game is 3.9 points below the 61.4 points per game average total in Tigers games this season.

 Army Stats and Trends